jkingportfolio/CI_PP2_Connect4/README.md

 #### Nav Bar

-The navigation bar is featured on the main page and the error 404 page.
+The navigation bar is featured on the main page.
 It includes 4 clickable modals:

 - New Game
 - Help